To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Gently wash the pin site area twice a day.
 Apply a small amount of antibiotic ointment to the site.
 The pin sites may drain or even bleed a little tonight.

-If you are taking antiplatelet medicines, you may experience bleeding from a pin site.
+If you are taking blood thinners, you may have bleeding from a pin site.
 If this occurs, place clean gauze on the pin site and hold pressure.
-If you cannot get the bleeding to stop after 5-10 minutes of pressure, call the doctor on call, go to urgent care or seek medical attention right away.
+If you cannot get the bleeding to stop after 5-10 minutes of pressure, call the doctor on call, go to urgent care or seek medical help right away.